theNewDynamic/oregonsadventurecoast.com/content/sitepages/claw-some-crab-cake-bake-off.md

 Thank you all for your interest and amazing entries.
 Please come back later in July, after our judges have had a chance to determine and notify the winners.
 It's going to be a tough job for our judges because the entries were all so CLAW-SOME!

-To keep informed of all that goes on, on the Oregon's Adventure Coast *(and next years contest details)*, sign up for our monthly newsletter.
+To keep informed of all that goes on, on the Oregon's Adventure Coast *(and next year's contest details)*, sign up for our monthly newsletter.
 You can find that sign up form at the top of this page on mobile or at the top of the sidebar on desktop.&nbsp;

 Thank you!!